Why Evictions Require an Attorney

 Evictions or foreclosure require skilled and experienced attorneys to fight at your side.

 Our attorneys work to advise you during the foreclosure or eviction process, which can be a very lengthy process.
 The laws involved can be complicated and area-specific, so we are there to help guide you throughout the entire process.
-We offer free no obligation 30 minute consultations so our attorneys can assess your situation and provide you with advice related to how we can help.

-At Kepple Law Group, L.L.C., we have a deep understanding of Illinois foreclosure and eviction laws.
+At Kepple Law Group, LLC, we have a deep understanding of Illinois foreclosure and eviction laws.
 We can:

 - Guide you through what to expect during the foreclosure and/or the eviction process